LazyEllis/eventify-api/DOCUMENTATION.md

 ### Update a ticket type

 Updates the details of a ticket type.
-Only the event organizer or an admin can update ticket types.
+Only the event organizer can update ticket types.

 **Request:**